Knowing a foreign language can help you in many aspects of your life. This includes traveling, family connection, and even mental health.

 Before we talk about the 10 top language jobs you can get, let’s talk about which foreign languages are the most useful languages to learn.

-Which foreign languages helps you find the top language jobs?
+Which foreign languages help you find the top language jobs?

 b.
 French – Not only is France the fifth biggest economy and top three locations for foreign investments, some of the top universities like HEC are residing in France.
 Learning how to speak French opens the doors to French companies in not only France, but other French-speaking parts of the world such as Canada, Switzerland, Belgium, and North and sub-Saharan Africa.